 The Trans-Siberian is one epic train ride.
 While it starts in Europe, by the end of it you’ll be well into Asia!

-It’s the longest train journey in the world, clocking in at 9,288 kilometers (5,772 miles).
+It’s the longest train journey in the world, clocking in at 9,288 kilometres (5,772 miles).
 At least, that’s the distance from Moscow to Vladivostok.
-But many overland travelers choose to take a different route, heading south into Mongolia and then on into China.
+But many overland travellers choose to take a different route, heading south into Mongolia and then on into China.
 This route technically has a different name — the Trans-Mongolian Railway.

 Whether you’re going to Vladivostok or Mongolia, you will spend six or seven days and nights on the train.
 I highly recommend breaking up the journey though, stopping at several points of interest along the way.

 Keep in mind that the maximum length of a Russian tourist visa is 30 days, so you will need to plan your trip carefully, especially if you want to spend time in St. Petersburg and/or Moscow before the train journey.

 Some interesting places to stop include Nizhny Novgorod, Kazan, Yekaterinburg and Irkutsk.
 If you want to visit Lake Baikal, you will need to take a minibus from Irkutsk to one of the small towns on the lake, then return to Irkutsk to continue the train journey.

 Many websites will try to convince you that you need to buy your train tickets through a private agency.
 But these agencies charge high commissions and are completely unnecessary.
 One of my top tips for travelling in Russia is to buy all your train tickets directly on the Russian railway’s official website, which is bilingual in English and Russian.